Kwangyun/Kwangyun.github.io/_posts/2024-09-05-APC Queue Injection MSI Payload.md

 The State enum defines various stages of the process:

-STATE_ALLOCATE: Allocates memory in the target process using VirtualAllocEx.
+**STATE_ALLOCATE**: Allocates memory in the target process using VirtualAllocEx.

-STATE_BENIGN: Executes benign actions and adds a delay to obscure the intent of the program, making it harder for static analysis tools to detect malicious behavior.
+**STATE_BENIGN**: Executes benign actions and adds a delay to obscure the intent of the program, making it harder for static analysis tools to detect malicious behavior.
 STATE_WRITE: Writes the shellcode into the allocated memory with WriteProcessMemory.

-STATE_BENIGN_AGAIN: Executes additional benign actions, further confusing analysis tools and delaying detection.
+**STATE_BENIGN_AGAIN**: Executes additional benign actions, further confusing analysis tools and delaying detection.

-STATE_EXECUTE: Executes the shellcode by queuing it with QueueUserAPC.
+S**TATE_EXECUTE**: Executes the shellcode by queuing it with QueueUserAPC.